Get Approved for up to $35,000 in 3 minutes

 Table of Contents

-Before you agree to co-sign on a mortgage, it’s important to consider how co-signing will affect you.
-Even though you aren’t the primary borrower on the item being purchased, it still gets added to your credit report and will stay there until it’s paid off.
+Before you agree to co-sign on a mortgage, it’s important to consider how co-signing will affect you and what a co-signer mortgage involves.
+Even though you aren’t the primary borrower or primary applicant on the home purchase, it still gets added to your credit report and will stay there until it’s paid off or until the end of the mortgage term.

 When it comes to co-signing a mortgage in Canada, you’ll be there until the duration of the mortgage is paid off unless you’re physically taken off of the mortgage.
 Because of this, lenders look for co-signers who have solid finances and good credit scores.
 This reduces the risk for them and gives them more assurance that they’ll get their funds back.